-ED 413 Programs in Early Childhood Education 3
+ED 413 Programs in Early Childhood Education

-Models of observation; curriculum and teaching methods for preschool, kindergarten, and primary grade children. (summer, odd years)
+Models of observation; curriculum and teaching methods for preschool, kindergarten, and primary grade children.

-ED 414 Issues in Early Childhood Education
+ED 414 Issues in Early Childhood Education 3

 Stresses child development theory, research on the effectiveness of ECE programs, and current issues and trends for preschool, kindergarten, and primary grades.
-Prerequisite: ED 413. (summer, odd years)
+Prerequisite: ED 413.